Lynx-At0Mic/OSU-Capasitive-Touch-Keypad/README.md

 ## Step 2

--Attach a 1MΩ resistor between pins 8,10 and 11,13 or whatever pins you changed the arduino script to use.
+Attach a 1MΩ resistor between pins 8,10 and 11,13 or whatever pins you changed the arduino script to use.
 Then attach a wire to pins 8 and 13.
 (Thease will connect to the touch pads)

 Wiring diagram is provided (note that the capasitors shown are your body when it touches the pins 8 and 13)